East St. Louis, Illinois

 East St. Louis or East Saint Louis, also known as ESTL, is a city in St. Clair County, Illinois, United States.
 It is across the Mississippi River from downtown St. Louis, Missouri, and the Gateway Arch National Park.
 East St. Louis is in the Metro East region of Southern Illinois.
-Once a bustling industrial center, like many cities in the Rust Belt, East St. Louis was severely affected by the loss of jobs due to globalization and the movement of U.S. manufacturing to overseas markets.
 East St. Louis was Illinois's fourth-largest city in 1950, when its population peaked at 82,366.
 As of the 2020 census, the city had a population of 18,469, less than one-quarter of the 1950 census and a decline of almost one-third since 2010.